ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 All these repositories have a storage quota of 100 TB.
 You can reach out to the [support teams](https://help.ovhcloud.com/csm?id=csm_get_help) to increase this quota.

-You can find ir the primary and destination site used for off-site Veeam VCD backup copy (for the **Advanced/Premium** offers):
+You can find ir an exemple of the primary and destination site used for off-site Veeam VCD backup copy (for the **Advanced/Premium** offers):

 ![VCD Veeam 4 VCD Sites](images/vcd_veeam_zones.png){.thumbnail}